-If Kylie Jenner (one of the highlighting queens) says she prefers a small fluffy brush to highlight with, then we shall follow suit.
-This is a great one to use if you're going for a more precise application.
+If cosmetic queen Kylie Jenner says she prefers to use a small fluffy brush for highlighting, you may want to follow suit.
+This one is great if you're looking for a more precise application.
 You can also use it for blending.

-Everyone has their signature highlighter application—whether you apply it on all the high points of your face or in a severe swipe.
 Fenty Beauty global makeup artist Priscilla Ono recently shared Rihanna's highlighting technique using this brush.
 It hugs the contours of your face so you can blend it from the outer eye, up to the temple and then down onto the cheek.
-We're sold.
+We're completely sold.

-If you refuse to use a light hand when it comes to highlighting, take a tip from celebrity makeup artist Rommy Najor and use this set for an impactful look.
-Denser brushes work well for this type of application, and you can use all three to get the look you want.
+If you’re going for drama when it comes to highlighting, take a tip from celebrity makeup artist Rommy Najor and use this set.
+Denser brushes work well for this type of application, and using all three will help you get the look you want.

-A fan brush is usually everyone's go-to for highlighting, so it's no wonder that makeup artist Lijha Stewart told us that she uses Make Up For Ever's to get a delicate glow from powder highlighters.
+Fan brushes have long been a popular choice for highlighting, so it's no wonder that makeup artist Lijha Stewart told us that she uses this tool from Make Up For Ever to create a delicate glow when working with powder formulas.

-Your entire face can benefit from your highlighter, and makeup artist Jenn Streicher, who's worked with Mandy Moore, said that she goes for a big round brush like this one to achieve an all-over glow.
-Post-holiday skin, here we come.
+It goes without saying that highlighter works wonders when it comes to illuminating the entire face, and makeup artist Jenn Streicher, who's worked with Mandy Moore, said that she goes for a big round brush like this one to achieve an all-over glow.

 As a die-hard highlighter obsessive, I'm never without this tapered brush.
-It's soft and fluffy but precise enough to use to dust highlighter over my cheekbones and the key areas of my face (without making me look like a metal tin).
+It's soft and fluffy but precise enough to use to dust highlighter over my cheekbones and the key areas of my face.